Shiawassee River

 The Shiawassee River (/ˌʃaɪəˈwɒsi/ SHY-ə-WOSS-ee) in the U.S. state of Michigan drains an area of 1,201 sqmi within Oakland, Genesee, Livingston, Shiawassee, Midland and Saginaw counties.
 It flows in a generally northerly direction for approximately 110 mi from its source to its confluence with the Tittabawassee River creating the Saginaw River, which drains into Saginaw Bay of Lake Huron.

-The name is derived from the Chippewa "shia-was-see" meaning "the river straight ahead."
+The name is derived from the Chippewa "Gwayak-waasizo" meaning "the straight ahead & shining or sparkling river."

 Description

 The Shiawassee watershed is located south and west of Saginaw Bay in Central Michigan.
 Its basin is shaped like an hourglass, approximately 65 mi long and 30 mi wide at each end, and narrows to 5 mi wide near Corunna.
 The river rises in Oakland County in Springfield Township at Shiawassee Lake.
-It is predominately a rural watershed that is dominated by agriculture uses in its lower region and agricultural and rural/small community residential uses upstream.
+It is predominantly a rural watershed that is dominated by agriculture uses in its lower region and agricultural and rural/small community residential uses upstream.

-Near its confluence with the Tittabawassee River, within the bounds of the Shiawassee National Wildlife Refuge, the Shiawassee receives the waters of the Bad, Flint, and Cass Rivers.
+Near its confluence with the Tittabawassee River, within the bounds of the Shiawassee National Wildlife Refuge, the Shiawassee receives the waters of the Bad, Flint, and Cass rivers.
 Smaller tributaries of the river include: Denton/North Ore Creek, South Branch Shiawassee, Jones Porter Drain, Beaver Creek, Birch Run Creek, and Swan Creek.
 It flows through Holly, Fenton, Linden, Byron, Corunna, Owosso, and Chesaning.

 Supporting approximately 1201 sqmi of watershed environment, there are over 61 species of fish, including darters, minnows, channel catfish, pugnose shiner, greater redhorse, stonecat, river chub and striped shiner.
 There are also 14 species of freshwater mussel found in the watershed.
 The swamps and fens adjacent to the river's headwaters support several rare species of plants and animals and play a major role in the travels of migratory waterfowl and shorebirds.

 Geology

-The Upper Shiawassee River is bordered by alternating east-west trending moraines, glacial till, and outwash plains.
+The Upper Shiawassee River is bordered by alternating east–west trending moraines, glacial till, and outwash plains.
 The moraines and outwash plains contain sand and gravel deposits that are more permeable than the fine-grained glacial till and lake clays found in the downstream.
-The upper half of the watershed has variable (high) relief and is generally well-drained with numerous shallow aquifers that contribute groundwater flow to the headwaters of the Shiawassee River.
+The upper half of the watershed has variable (high) relief and is generally well drained with numerous shallow aquifers that contribute groundwater flow to the headwaters of the Shiawassee River.

-The Lower Shiawassee is bordered by a low-relief till plain overlain by relatively impermeable and are poorly-drained fine-grained glacial lake clays and relict beach deposits that were deposited over a several thousand-year period when glacial Lake Saginaw covered much of the area, after the most recent retreat of the ice at the end of the Wisconsin glaciation.
-The present day river bed has eroded into the till plain surface and is now deeply incised, as are the tributary streams and agricultural drains flowing into it.
+The Lower Shiawassee is bordered by a low-relief till plain overlain by relatively impermeable and are poorly drained fine-grained glacial lake clays and relict beach deposits that were deposited over a period of several thousand years when glacial Lake Saginaw covered much of the area, after the most recent retreat of the ice at the end of the Wisconsin glaciation.
+The present-day riverbed has eroded into the till plain surface and is now deeply incised, as are the tributary streams and agricultural drains flowing into it.